 He went on to ink a three-film deal with Kavi.
 The second film was Begaana (1963), which saw him featuring in the film’s most popular number, Phir woh bhooli si yaad aayi hai, picturised against the Taj Mahal.

-Tall and good-looking, he was at his dashing best onscreen in song sequences, which were lapped up in the 1960s.
+It is said that the actor spent some of his earlier days in theatre before joining the film industry, which reflected in his careful portrayal of characters ranging from romantic, to more serious roles.
+He was known to have a charming personality and enjoyed hobbies like swimming, riding and even reading, and had an affinity for author Pearl S Buck and Ernest Hemingway.
+Tall and good-looking, he was often cast in supporting roles instead of big leading characters, and was at his dashing best onscreen in song sequences, which were lapped up in the 1960s.
 Memorable mentions are the energetic Hai main mar jaaon in Golden Eyes: Secret Agent 077 (1968), a take-off on James Bond co-starring Mumtaz, with Sailesh playing the stylish secret agent.

 Sailesh Kumar went on to feature on the cover of film magazines.
 He acted in quite a few big banner films and with bigger stars, albeit in side-hero roles.
 He essayed the leading role in many low-budget ventures such as Bekhabar (1965) and Oos Raat Ke Baad (1969) which failed to draw in audiences.
 He was, however, impressive in the smaller role of Meena Kumari’s outgoing brother and Dharmendra’s friend in Kaajal, a lavishly mounted melodrama which became a box-office hit in 1965.
 The same year he also acted in Manoj Kumar’s Shaheed.